-Q: Should I be drinking fat free, whole, or low fat milk?
+Ask Keri: Should I be drinking fat-free, whole, or low-fat milk?

-A: Back in the day, dairy was the only food I recommended eating in a low fat or fat free version (versus things like pb which I never recommended low fat!).
+Keri Says: Back in the day, dairy was the only food I recommended eating in a low-fat or fat-free version (versus things like peanut butter, which I never recommended low-fat!).

 I justified that because most foods that have fat removed have sugar and other junk added.
 Certain dairy foods, on the other hand, have the fat removed without adding sugar or chemicals.